jerturowetz/notes/recipes/garys-pizza-dough.md

 - 3/4 tsp yeast
 - 1 tsp olive oil

-## Instructions
+## Preparation

 - Mix flours & salt in large bowl
-- Mix the rest in a measuring cup
+- Mix the yeast, water & oil in a measuring cup
 - Add wet stuff to dry stuff and mix in with a fork
 - Knead dough for 3 full mins
-- Let rest for 15 mins & knead again for 3 full minutes
+- Let rest for 15 mins
+- Knead again for 3 full minutes
 - Divide in 2 balls & let rest on well flowered work surface covered with a damp towel for 3-4 hours
-- Flatten & press well with fingers to 12"
+- Flatten balls w/hands & press well with fingers to 12"